kubermatic/dashboard/docs/manuals/customizing.md

 container that was prepared specially for it.
 It allows to modify stylesheets just like in the first approach, but files could be easily mounted into existing custom container, so there is no need to build another image.

-Custom image is defined inside `Dockerfile.custom` and should be kept inside `quay.io/kubermatic/ui-v2-custom` repository.
+Custom image is defined inside `Dockerfile.custom` and should be kept inside `quay.io/kubermatic/dashboard` repository under specific tag version that ends with `-custom` suffix.

 ### Customizing the Application Without Changing the Sources
 This approach is recommended for those who cannot or do not want to modify application sources.
 It does not require